-(1) The number of Shares in which the directors and executive officers are deemed to have beneficial interest as at the date of this proxy statement include Shares under options that will be exercisable and/or restricted share units ("RSUs") that will vest on or before April 29, 2011 as indicated in the following notes.
-These Shares, however, are not deemed outstanding for purposes of computing percentage beneficial ownership of any other person.

-(2) Mr. Plumeri's Shares beneficially owned include 1,125,000 options to purchase Shares and 312,887 RSUs (which includes the deferred settlement of 50,220 vested RSUs until the earlier of the 2011 Annual General Meeting of Shareholders and when Mr. Plumeri incurs a separation from service from the Company and 66,000 vested RSUs until Mr. Plumeri incurs a separation of service from the Company).

-Mr. Plumeri has pledged 2,996,528 Shares against a loan of \$15 million in a margin account with Morgan Stanley Smith Barney.
+- (1) The number of Shares in which the directors and executive officers are deemed to have beneficial interest as at the date of this proxy statement include Shares under options that will be exercisable and/or restricted share units ("RSUs") that will vest on or before April 29, 2011 as indicated in the following notes.
+These Shares, however, are not deemed outstanding for purposes of computing percentage beneficial ownership of any other person. - (2) Mr. Plumeri's Shares beneficially owned include 1,125,000 options to purchase Shares and 305,777 RSUs (which includes the deferred settlement of 116,220 RSUs until the earlier of the 2011 Annual General Meeting of Shareholders and when Mr. Plumeri incurs a separation from service from the Company).
+Mr. Plumeri has pledged 2,996,528 Shares against a loan of \$15 million in a margin account with Morgan

+Stanley Smith Barney.